Yom Kippur War: Jordanian participation

-Naval war
+Naval operations

 On the first day of the war, Egyptian missile boats bombarded Israeli positions on the Sinai coast; targeting Rumana, Ras Beyron, Ras Masala and Ras Sudar on the Mediterranean and Sharm el-Sheikh on the Red Sea coast of the Sinai Peninsula.
 Egyptian frogmen raided the oil installations at Bala'eem, disabling the massive driller.

-The Battle of Latakia, between the Israeli and Syrian navies, took place on October 7, the second day of the war.
-Five Israeli missile boats heading towards the Syrian port of Latakia, sank a Syrian torpedo boat and minesweeper before encountering five Syrian missile boats.
-Using electronic countermeasures and chaff to evade Syrian missiles, the Israelis sank all five Syrian missile boats.
-This revolutionary engagement, the first between missile boats using surface-to-surface missiles, proved the potency of small, fast missile boats equipped with advanced ECM packages.

-The battle also established the Israeli Navy, long derided as the "black sheep" of the IDF, as a formidable and effective force in its own right.
-The port of Latakia was the site of another engagement between October 10–11, when Israeli missile boats fired into the port, targeting two Syrian missile boats spotted maneuvering among merchant ships.
-Both Syrian vessels were sunk, and two merchant ships were mistakenly hit and sunk.

-October 7 also witnessed the Battle of Marsa Talamat.
-Two Israeli Dabur class patrol boats patrolling in the Gulf of Suez encountered two Egyptian Zodiac boats loaded with Egyptian naval commandos as well as a patrol boat that was backed up by coastal guns.
-The Israeli patrol boats sank both Zodiacs and the patrol boat, although both suffered damage during the battle.
+Several small naval engagements took place on 7 October, including the Battle of Latakia and Battle of Marsa Talamat, both of which were Israeli victories.
+The Battle of Latakia, which saw Israeli and Syrian missile boats face off, was the first naval battle in history to be fought solely with missiles and electronic deception.
+It ended with all of the Syrian missile boats sunk.

-The Battle of Baltim, which took place on October 8–9 off the coast of Baltim and Damietta, ended in a decisive Israeli victory.
+The Battle of Baltim, which took place on 8–9 October off the coast of Baltim and Damietta, ended in a decisive Israeli victory.
 Six Israeli missile boats heading towards Port Said encountered four Egyptian missile boats coming from Alexandria.
 In an engagement lasting about forty minutes, the Israelis evaded Egyptian Styx missiles using electronic countermeasures and sank three of the Egyptian missile boats with Gabriel missiles and gunfire.
 The Battles of Latakia and Baltim "drastically changed the operational situation at sea to Israeli advantage".

 Five nights after the Battle of Baltim, five Israeli patrol boats entered the Egyptian anchorage at Ras Ghareb, where over fifty Egyptian small patrol craft and armed fishing boats mobilized for the war effort and loaded with troops, ammunition, and supplies bound for the Israeli side of the Gulf were based.
 In the battle that followed, 19 Egyptian boats were sunk, while others remained bottled up in port.